Growing Up (1), a true kind of short love story

 Yes, I was very sure where I had been - and I knew what I did not want to turn into.
 I had no desire to transform into a heartless Nazi who would blindly follow traditions or irrational orders, or live a meaningless life as a cheating alcoholic.
 Surprisingly, despite the environment I was living in, I wanted to become a 'good' person with a positive influence on others, even though I did not know how I could become someone like this.
 But I believed there was this purpose I somehow followed.

-The purpose of this blog is to share some of my more significant 'small things' that helped me to grow up to become a positive person, a good husband, and a responsible father.
-The son who was often called a failure by his own mother found his way in life, surprised about his his abilities to adapt, accept, and improve.
+The purpose why I write this all down is not to explain myself but share some of my more significant 'small things' that helped me to grow up to become a positive person, a good husband, and a responsible father.
+The son who was often called a 'failure' and asked 'why do you live when Goethe had to die' by his own mother found his way in life, surprised about his won abilities to adapt, accept, and improve.
 As for some of these results, I've studied in a seminary and became a part-time pastor supporting others while running a successful company based in the Far East for nearly 30 years.
 Life can be good!

 Small Escapes